-This is the story of a slave boy and his dog who escape the master's plantation, join the union army, and have to face their former master on the battlefield.
-The story is inspired by the historical true-life adventures of the beloved mascot of the Pennsylvania 102nd, who was so prized by his regiment for his skills in battle that he was twice exchanged for a Confederate prisoner of war.Written by
+This is the story of a slave boy and his dog who escape the master's plantation, join the Union Army, and have to face their former master on the battlefield.
+The story is inspired by the historical true-life adventures of the beloved mascot of the Pennsylvania 102nd, who was so prized by his regiment for his skills in battle, that he was twice exchanged for a Confederate prisoner of war.Written by

 When Jed leaves the Union lines to go after Jack, in the shots from behind him he is carrying a full-length rifle, and in the shots from in front, he is carrying a much shorter carbine with more of the barrel and ramrod sticking out from the stock.
 See more »

 3 of 7 people found this review helpful.

 Was this review helpful to you?